machalvan/small/README.md

 A minimal, elegant and small programming language for the 21st century.

 ##Install
-git clone the contents then do this to make it an executable
+git clone the contents then do this to make it an executable and  put it in your path

         chmod +x ~/pysmall/small.py  (or whatever your path is) cp ~/pysmall/small.py /usr/bin/small